saf-dmitry/taskpaper-mode/README.md

 If the time string is unparseable, current time is returned.

 Note: Using of `@due` tag here for storing dates is merely convention.
-You can use any tag name which makes sense to you, e.g. `@deadline`.
+You can use any tag name which makes sense to you, e.g., `@deadline`.

 ### Dates